leksea/car-crashes-analysis/README.md

 ## 9. Results.
-We picked XGBoost model for optimization and ran a parameter search.
+We picked the XGBoost model for optimization and ran a parameter search.
 The best model's results on holdout set:
 Accuracy: 0.72, F1 score: 0.7.
 ![Traffic Crash Analysis](./Images/figure_71.png)